Commercial Umbrella Insurance

 Example claims scenario

-One of your employees causes a serious auto accident while driving a company vehicle.
+One of your employees is involved in a serious auto accident while driving a company vehicle.
 The resulting lawsuit totals $1.5 million in damages — but your business auto policy only covers $1 million.

 Without umbrella insurance, your business would be responsible for the remaining $500,000.